ganesh-git2014/splunk-checker/README.md

 ## Limits
 - This app can only support installed on Linux OS.
 (Some `/` need to be replaced with `\` on Windows)

+## Known Issues

+- Upgrade process may hang due to `helmut` execute cmd hangs (Maybe using paramiko execute method instead could solve it.)
+- Sometimes requests get "connection refused" by remote machine (Seems caused by the TCP backlog is full, may be some connections are not recycle in time.)

 ## TODO List